-- 17. Evaluability is the extent to which an activity or a programme can be evaluated in a reliable and credible fashion.
+- 15. Evaluability is the extent to which an activity or a programme can be evaluated in a reliable and credible fashion.
 The below provides a preliminary evaluability assessment, which will be deepened by the evaluation team in the inception package.
 The team will notably critically assess data availability and take evaluability limitations into consideration in its choice of evaluation methods.
-In doing so, the team will also critically review the evaluability of the gender aspects of the operation, identify related challenges and mitigation measures. - 18.
-In answering question one, the team will be able to rely on assessment reports, minutes from the project review committee, the project document and logframe, reviews of past operations, as well as documents related to government and interventions from other actors.
-In addition, the team will review relevant WFP strategies, policies and normative guidance. - 19.
+In doing so, the team will also critically review the evaluability of the gender aspects of the operation, identify related challenges and mitigation measures. - 16.
+In answering question one, the team will be able to rely on assessment reports, minutes from the project review committee, the project document and logframe, as well as documents related to interventions from other actors.
+In addition, the team will review relevant WFP strategies, policies and normative guidance. - 17.
 For question two the operation has been designed in line with the corporate strategic results framework (SRF) and selected outputs, outcomes and targets are recorded in the logframe.
-Monitoring reports as well as annual standard project reports (SPRs) detail achievement of outputs and outcomes thus making them evaluable against the stated objectives. - 20.
-However, answering question two is likely to pose some challenges owing in part to: i) the absence of baseline data for some activities, which will need to be reconstructed using findings from various assessment reports and ii) data gaps in relation to efficiency. - 21.
-For question three, the team members will have access to some institutional planning documents and is likely to elicit further information from key informant interviews. - 22.
-Other evaluability challenges include security concerns in parts of the country, which might limit site visits as well as changes in some of the outcome indicators during the course of the implementation of the PRRO as the operation's logframe was realigned to the new SRF (2014-2017) in January 2014.
+Monitoring reports as well as annual standard project reports (SPRs) detail achievement of outputs and outcomes thus making them evaluable against the stated objectives.

+- 18. However, answering question two is likely to pose some challenges owing in part to: i) the absence of baseline data for the activities, which will need to be reconstructed using findings from various assessment reports and ii) data gaps in relation to efficiency. - 19.
+For question three, the team members will have access to some institutional planning documents and is likely to elicit further information from key informant interviews.